 Even better: the ONE fretting hand principle I teach, is simple and easy to understand or to apply.

-Following video explains and showcases this in greater detail.
+The following video explains and showcases this in greater detail.

-If you apply this simple principle, you will be able to enjoy a life time of guitar playing without practice-related injuries.
+If you apply this simple principle, you will be able to enjoy a lifetime of guitar playing without practice-related injuries.

 Hit me up anytime at firstname.lastname@example.org if you have any questions, or if you would like to book a lesson.